abhishekdipu/notes-redux/notes/1_basics_of_redux/1 - Introduction.md

 # what is redux?

-- Official defination : redux is predictable state container for javaScript apps.
+- Official definition : redux is predictable state container for javaScript apps.

-### explaination :
+### explanation :

 1. Redux is for javascript application.
    - it's not tied to react and can be used with react, angular, vue or even vanilla javascript.